What is the FMCG industry?

 There is a profound importance on the reliability, speed and engagement of respondents in order to deliver data these FMCG brands can trust.
 However, traditional methods of market research in this multi billion dollar industry have left brands to deal with slow, unreliable and disengaged panels that provide dubious insights and tainted results.

 This is one of the main reasons we founded Bounce.
-We solve this problem by taking a respondent-first approach, delivering a flawless experience for both our panel and our clients.
-This allows us to provide the speed, reliability and agility required by modern brands in the FMCG industry.
+We solve this problem by taking a respondent-first approach, ensuring our panel and clients have an unparalleled experience.
+With our speed, reliability, robustness, flexibility, and agility, we are able to deliver the speed, reliability and agility modern FMCG brands need.
+We are the only ones in the industry who can offer this.

 Traditional methods of market research are struggling to keep up with changing client demands and industry conditions.
 The issues of data integrity, speed and engagement levels are becoming more and more obvious to brands as they switch to alternative methods of market research.

-This alternative solution needed to be non-intrusive, seamless for the respondent and accessible globally.
-The future needed to be mobile, Mobile surveys allow for speed, specificity of respondents, high engagement rates and proper data integrity.
-At Bounce, we began building the future of market research via our mobile app, which to date has amassed a user base of over 10,000 people across Ireland alone.
-Due to the mobility aspect of delivering surveys via an app, our engagement rates are the highest in the industry.
+The future of surveys needs to be mobile, since mobile surveys allow for speed, specificity of respondents, high engagement rates, and proper data integrity.
+This alternative solution needed to be non-intrusive, seamless and accessible to respondents around the world.
+In 2012, we launched Bounce, a mobile app that has grown to over 10,000 users across Ireland.
+Due to the mobility aspect of delivering surveys via an app, our engagement rates are the highest in the industry (70+%).

 Mobile surveys also solve the issue of slow turnaround times too, with our clients enjoying a 24 hour turnaround time from launch to results in hand via our interactive dashboard.
-This is something completely different from any other solution on the market today.
+This is something completely different from any other solution on the market today, consumer neglect has been a prominent fetaure in the market reserach industry and we decided to put a stop to it.